Yifei Wang (on the job market!)

 avatar.JPG

-My first-author papers received the Best ML Paper Award at ECML-PKDD 2021, the Silver Best Paper Award at ICML 2021 AdvML workshop, and the Best Paper Award at ICML 2024 ICL workshop.
+My first-author papers received the Best ML Paper Award (1/685) at ECML-PKDD 2021, the Silver Best Paper Award at ICML 2021 AdvML workshop, and the Best Paper Award at ICML 2024 ICL workshop.
 My thesis won the CAAI Outstanding Ph.D.
 Dissertation Runner-Up Award.
-I published 33 papers at NeurIPS, ICLR, and ICML, and I am a (co)-first author on 22 of them.
+I have published 33 papers at NeurIPS, ICLR, and ICML, and I am a (co-)first author on 22 of them.

 I obtained my PhD in Applied Mathematics from Peking University in 2023, advised by Yisen Wang, Zhouchen Lin, Jiansheng Yang.
 Prior to that, I did my undergraduate at School of Mathematical Sciences, Peking University.